 The Midwest Student Exchange Program (MSEP) was established by the Midwestern Higher Education Commission to increase interstate educational opportunities for students in its member states.
-The program enables residents of Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, and Wisconsin to enroll in academic programs at reduced tuition levels.
+The program enables residents of Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, and Wisconsin to enroll in academic programs at reduced tuition levels.
 Tuition for MSEP is equal to 150 percent of regular resident tuition.
+Online programs are not eligible for the MSEP rate; it is only available for on-campus programs.
 Students must indicate on their application for graduate admission that they are applying as an MSEP student.
 Contact the Office of Graduate Studies and Research for additional information.